Jaredy899/Jaredy899/README.md

-# Hi there! 👋
+# Welcome 👋

-I'm **Jared**, a mental health professional with a passion for tech.
+I'm **Jared**, a mental health professional specializing in early episode psychosis intervention, with a passion for tech.

 ## 👨‍💻 About Me

 - 💼 Working in mental health as my primary career
-- 🔍 Tech enthusiast focusing on automation and system administration
+- 🔍 Tech enthusiast passionate about coding and continuous learning
+- 🖖 Exploring strange new technologies and boldly going where my curiosity leads

 ## 🔧 Technologies & Tools